-Urolophus paucimaculatus, Adult, Sandy Bay, Tasmania, Australia, Photo: Rick Stuart-Smith
+Urolophus paucimaculatus, Sandy Bay, TAS, Photo: Rick Stuart-Smith

 Most easily recognised because of its pattern of white spots on the upper surface; however, these spots become less distinct or are absent in specimens seen in deeper water and towards the north of its range.
 The species is more aggressive than other southern stingarees and has been known to attack divers.
 It is sometimes captured by trawlers in large quantities.

 Sea Temperature Range: 11.3-23.2°C

 IUCN Threat Status: Least Concern

 Occurrence: Infrequent (6% of sites)